maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ### Susy Breakpoints

 One of the great features of Susy is that breakpoints are baked right in.
+We could use the breakpoints we created above, but why not take advantage of the mathematical capabilities of Susy and also be consistent with our grid system at the same time.

+Here's how we will use Susy breakpoints in our project.
+First, let's define our Susy flexible grid as follows:

+    $total-columns:     4;
+    $column-width:      4em;
+    $gutter-width:      1em;
+    $grid-padding:      $gutter-width;

+    $break5:            5;
+    $break6:            6;
+    $break7:            7;
+    $break8:            8;
+    $break9:            9;
+    $break10:           10;
+    $break11:           11;
+    $break12:           12;

+We're starting from a total column size of 4 instead of 12 since we are approaching development from a mobile first perspective.
+Then I create breakpoints from 5 to 12 columns.
+I do this because I want to test which breakpoints are best for the devices I'm targeting.
+To identify the breakpoint being utilized I set up my styles as follows:

+    .container
+      +container($total-columns, $break5, $break6, $break7, $break8, $break9, $break10, $break11, $break12)
+      +susy-grid-background

+      +at-breakpoint($break5)
+        +susy-grid-background
+        background-color: red

+      +at-breakpoint($break6)
+        +susy-grid-background
+        background-color: blue

+      +at-breakpoint($break7)
+        +susy-grid-background
+        background-color: green

+      +at-breakpoint($break8)
+        +susy-grid-background
+        background-color: yellow

+      +at-breakpoint($break9)
+        +susy-grid-background
+        background-color: aqua

+      +at-breakpoint($break10)
+        +susy-grid-background
+        background-color: brown

+      +at-breakpoint($break11)
+        +susy-grid-background
+        background-color: violet

+      +at-breakpoint($break12)
+        +susy-grid-background
+        background-color: white

+This produces the following @media rules:

+    @media (min-width: 24em) {
+      .container {
+        *omitted*
+      }
+    }
+    @media (min-width: 29em) {
+      .container {
+        *omitted*
+      }
+    }
+    @media (min-width: 34em) {
+      .container {
+        *omitted*
+      }
+    }
+    @media (min-width: 39em) {
+      .container {
+        *omitted*
+      }
+    }
+    @media (min-width: 44em) {
+      .container {
+        *omitted*
+      }
+    }
+    @media (min-width: 49em) {
+      .container {
+        *omitted*
+      }
+    }
+    @media (min-width: 54em) {
+      .container {
+        *omitted*
+      }
+    }
+    @media (min-width: 59em) {
+      .container {
+        *omitted*
+      }

+As you can see it is very similar to what we created manually, and remember that since we're using a base font size of 16px, if you multiply em's by that number you will get the equivalent in px:

+-  2 columns:  9em x 16px = 144px
+-  3 columns: 14em x 16px = 224px
+-  4 columns: 19em x 16px = 304px
+-  5 columns: 24em x 16px = 384px
+-  6 columns: 29em x 16px = 464px
+-  7 columns: 34em x 16px = 544px
+-  8 columns: 39em x 16px = 624px
+-  9 columns: 44em x 16px = 704px
+- 10 columns: 49em x 16px = 784px
+- 11 columns: 54em x 16px = 864px
+- 12 columns: 59em x 16px = 944px

+After reviewing the grid on several different devices I settle on the following breakpoints:

+Samsung, iPhone: 4 columns, 19em x 16px = 304px
+Small Tablet: 6 columns, 29em x 16px = 464px
+iPad: 9 columns, 44em x 16px = 704px
+Desktop: 12 columns, 59em x 16px = 944px

+...which leaves the following Susy definitions in app/assets/stylesheets/application.scss:

+    $total-columns:     4;
+    $column-width:      4em;
+    $gutter-width:      1em;
+    $grid-padding:      $gutter-width;

+    $break6:            6;
+    $break9:            9;
+    $break12:           12;

+...and in our styles:

+  .container
+    +container($total-columns, $break6, $break9, $break12)
+    +susy-grid-background

+    +at-breakpoint($break6)
+      +susy-grid-background

+    +at-breakpoint($break9)
+      +susy-grid-background

+    +at-breakpoint($break12)
+      +susy-grid-background

+Now when you need to apply a particular style to a specific device in use these breakpoints.
+Using our example from before:

+    %body
+      .container
+        .left-side
+        .right-side

+    .left-side
+      +span-columns(6, 12)

+    .right-side
+      +span-columns(6 omega, 12)

+With the new breakpoint set up we can now target each of the different device sizes with different styles.
+Our four column base setting is designed for smaller screen sizes, so we might want to stack the .left-side and .right-side div's rather than have them appear cramped side-by-side.
+For the remaining three breakpoints we will need to apply the correct grid widths, and for illustration purposes let's color .left-side and .right-side red and blue, but only for our two largest screen sizes: ipad and desktops, i.e. $break9 and $break12.

+    .left-side
+      +span-columns(4 omega, 4)

+      +at-breakpoint($break6)
+        +span-columns(6, $break6)

+      +at-breakpoint($break9)
+        +span-columns(9, $break9)
+        background-color: red

+      +at-breakpoint($break12)
+        +span-columns(12, $break12)

+    .right-side
+      +span-columns(4 omega, 4)

+      +at-breakpoint($break6)
+        +span-columns(6 omega, $break6)

+      +at-breakpoint($break9)
+        +span-columns(9 omega, $break9)
+        background-color: blue

+      +at-breakpoint($break12)
+        +span-columns(12 omega, $break12)

-We could use the breakpoints we created above, but why not take advantage of the mathematical capabilities of Susy and also be consistent at the same time.
-In addition to the Susy's own [reference][source] and the articles I recommend above, the following discussion hits the nail right on the head when it comes to understanding how to use Susy breakpoints:
+If you're not too sure how this is all working, in addition to the Susy's own [reference][source] (and the articles I recommend above), the following discussion hits the nail right on the head when it comes to understanding how to use Susy breakpoints:

 [Susy and Media Queries (guide for Muppets)][Muppets]

 ### Flexible Media